smrmaheshkumar/Devops_Interview_Questions_DeekshithSN/Devops_mock_interview_1.md

 Maven
 --------------------------------------------------------------------------------------------------------------------------
-5. When i issue mvn install what all things happen in background?
+5. When we issue mvn install what all things happen in background?

    There are three built in build lifecycles: default, clean and site \
    **clean**: cleans up artifacts created by prior builds. \